Sound

 0,46875 min (< 30sek)

-Sound consists of small pressure variations in the air that are measured in decibels (dB).
-At sound levels up to 80–85 dB the risk of hearing loss is relatively small.
-Above this level the risk increases if you are subjected to prolonged exposure.
-If you pass the pain threshold of 130 dB the risk is very high that your hearing will be permanently damaged, even during short exposure periods.
+Sound is small pressure variations in the air that are measured in decibels (dB).
+At sound levels up to 80-85 dB, the risk of hearing damage is relatively small.
+Above this level, the risk of hearing damage increases if you are subjected to prolonged exposure.
+If you pass the pain threshold of 130 dB, there is a high risk that your hearing will be permanently damaged, even with short-term exposure.

-Sounds that do not harm the hearing but still can be very annoying are, for example, snoring, loud neighbors or traffic.
+Sounds that do not damage hearing, but can cause great irritation, for example snoring, loud neighbors or traffic noise.

 Protect your ears

-Using Swedsafe’s earplugs is the easiest way to protecting your ears – against harmful, annoying noises, water and pressure changes.
-They provide an effective protection and are comfortable to wear.
-The earplugs are practically invisible once you have placed them in your ear and are therefore suitable in most situations.
-Since they are small and weigh almost nothing, you can easily carry them with you at all times.
+Using SwedSafe’s earplugs is the easiest way to protect your ears – from harmful noise, disturbing and irritating noises, water or pressure changes.
+They provide effective protection and are comfortable to wear.
+The earplugs are basically invisible when you put them in place in the ear and therefore fit in most situations.
+Since they do not take up any space, and weigh little, it is easy to always carry them with you.

-The more comfortable an earplug is the bigger the chance of it being used!
-We are always working on developing products that improve the user’s comfort without impairing the earplug’s function (attenuation).
-Our disposable earplugs feature an x-recess on the outer end of the earplug.
-This is to reduce the pressure in the ear canal and to get a more comfortable fitting.
-It also makes the insertion and removal of the earplug easier.
+The more comfortable a plug is, the more likely it is to be used!
+We are constantly working to develop products that increase the user’s comfort without impairing the stopper’s function (damping).
+On our disposable stoppers, we have a recess in the back edge of the stopper.
+This is to reduce the pressure in the ear canal and get a more comfortable fit.
+It also facilitates the insertion and removal of the plug.

-Apart from this, the earplug shall have the desired functions, and shall also fit your ears.
-Every ear canal has a different size and shape, and therefore the earplug should have suitable size and design to fit.
+In addition to the earplug having the desired function, it must also fit your ears.
+All ear canals are different in size and shape, and the earplug must therefore be the appropriate size and design.

-To optimise the effect of the earplug it should be put in properly.
-How this is done depends on the earplug you are using.
-If the earplug is inserted incorrect then the protective effect is minimized or eliminated.
-Also, remember not to remove the earplug too soon when you are in environments with loud sounds.
-Carefully read the instructions on each product case so that the earplug is put in properly.
+To provide optimal effect, the earplugs must be inserted correctly.
+How this happens differs depending on which earplugs you use.
+If the earplugs are inserted incorrectly, the protective effect is reduced or lost.
+Also remember not to take out the earplugs too soon if you are in environments with loud noises.
+Carefully read the instructions on the respective product packaging so that the earplug fits correctly.

 Children’s hearing